What is PFA?

 Political Animals

-PFA POLITICAL ANIMALS returns, now on Zoom at 7.30 pm each second Monday of the month.
+PFA POLITICAL ANIMALS is on Zoom at 7.30 pm each second Monday of the month.

 Join us for a short presentation, followed by friendly but serious discussion.
 Click on one of the links below to go to our Meetup page (if you're not a member of Meetup you will have to join, but it's free) and sign up for the event.